 In general, Sri Lanka has not been agriculturally self-sufficient for a long time.
 Here’s milled rice imports data for Sri Lanka from the United States Department of Agriculture .

 Even with fertiliser, we have not been able to reach the claims of mytho-historical self-sufficient.

-A common mythos in the conversation is that under Parakramabahu the Great, Sri Lanka managed to field a population of over 21 million people and feed itself.
+A common mythos in the conversation is that under Parakramabahu the Great, Sri Lanka managed to feed a population of over 21 million people and feed itself.

 That story is riddled with issues, as we explored in this piece that looked critically at the root of the myth of Sri Lanka as an agriculturally self-sufficient nation.
 We looked at the common way of estimating the population of the Polonnaruwa kingdom — by reverse-engineering claims of army sizes in historical texts — and pointed out that those claims simply do not intersect with what we know of world history.
 There is no reliable evidence that tells us that we can support a modern Sri Lankan population by suddenly running back to the ways of the ancients, much less interact with a modern global economy.

 In countries like Sri Lanka, colonization and its estate agriculture added a second burden.
 Countries in this model were resource engines for the vast network of an empire.
 This led to sustainable-but-slow traditional subsistence farming being turned into export-based commercial plantation agriculture, with tremendous incentive to maximize output.
 So, spurred by the potential all-round gains, these chemicals were exported to the Global South under the banner of the ‘Green Revolution’ .

 Let’s dig into this effect a bit more.
 Instead of adding fertilizer to the old methods to boost per-acre yields, countries like Sri Lanka began running a lot of monocultures in our agriculture — cutting down vast amounts of forest and turn them into specialised, one-crop plantations.